-The Examination Committee consists of three Queen's professors affiliated with the department and/or chosen for their relevant expertise.
-The Examining Committee will evaluate both written and oral components of the exam.
+The Examination Committee consists of three examiners and the PhD Program Director (or delegate), who will serve as Chair.
+The examiners will be chosen and approved by the PhD Program Committee in consultation with the student and their supervisor.
+The CEC may include one or two members of the student's supervisory committee and it must include at least one examiner external to the supervisory committee.
+The student's Supervisor attends the exam and can participate in deliberations post-exam as the student's advocate.
+The Examination Committee will evaluate both written and oral components of the exam.
+All examination committee members will attend the oral examination and provide evaluations.
 Students must achieve a minimum grade of 75% on each of the two components.
 If a student does not perform satisfactorily, a remedial program of study will be recommended by the Examination Committee and the Graduate Education Committee will be notified of the expected course of action.
 The student will be allowed two attempts to pass the examination.
-If a student does not pass the examination on the second attempt, and barring any extenuating circumstances, the Comprehensive Examination Committee will recommend to Graduate Studies that the student be required to withdraw from the program.
+If a student does not pass the examination committee will recommend to Graduate Studies that the student be required to withdraw from the program.